12Jack21/nvim/README.md

   - `LspRestart` won't work in keymap setting, but works in command mode: LSP should be restarted on a specific buffer number
   - add `vim.cmd("LspRestart")` to `conda/main.lua:114` of plugin source code
 - [x] In lazygit window (make it bigger in toggleterm)
+- [x] telescope **insert mode** issue: https://github.com/nvim-telescope/telescope.nvim/issues/1595, ref LunarVim config for telescope (_normal mode_)
+  - plugin `specs.nvim` cause this bug !!!
+- [x] telescope do not show color for icon when remove `~/.config/nvim` and recover again
+	- upgrade to new version
+- [x] `bufferline.nvim` config for more useful functions
+- [x] add obdisian support
+- [x] add `stickybuf.nvim` for special window that should not show file buffer content
+- [x] tmux integration in iTerm2
+  - `tmux -CC attach -t SESSION_NAME` new window in iTerm2 profile

 - [ ] Make a **_summary_** of all the useful tools you use !!!
 - [ ] try `neorg`